content-left-bg.png

 ECDPs support children's early learning and development as they transition to school.
 ECDP staff can work with your child's Kindy, early childhood provider, NDIS ECEI partner, other NDIS providers, families and the future school to give them a great start to school.
 More information is available on the ECDP fact sheet for parents.

-You can contact the local regional office or local ECDP if you need more information about accessing an ECDP.
+You can contact the local regional office or refer to the ECDP locations map if you need more information about accessing an ECDP.

 ECDP resources: